top of page

 The short answer is no. They all use the same principle of moving heat from one place to another, but the place they get the heat and the way they distribute the heating or cooling can be different.
 Some homes may even use more than one type of heat pump.

 Most heat pumps in Toronto are air source heat pumps (ASHP), meaning that they obtain their heat from the air.
-Within this category, you will hear of regular or conventional heat pumps and cold climate heat pumps (ccASHP), which are able to produce heat at lower temperatures.
+Within this category, you will hear of regular or conventional heat pumps and cold climate heat pumps (ccASHP), which are able to gather heat at lower temperatures.

 You may also hear about ground source heat pumps (GSHP), which get their heat from the ground.
-These devices are relatively expensive and require considerable space for heat collectors.
+These devices are relatively expensive and require considerable ground space for heat collectors.
 For this reason, they are impractical for most private Toronto houses and are not the focus of this discussion.

 If your house has ducts…

-If your house has radiators or radiant heat…
+If your house has radiators or radiant floor heating…

 In this case, you have two choices: